 Life Science Research Professional 3

-- Perform complex (lab and/or field) experiments, and maintain detailed records of experiments and outcomes; analyze and interpret research data.
+- Perform complex lab experiments, and maintain detailed records of the outcomes; analyze and interpret research data.
 Currently, experimental procedures include ocular surgery, in-vivo imaging and electrophysiology in rodents.

 - Contribute substantively to the preparation of papers for publication, especially in the results section.
 May be a co-author on publications.
-Present ongoing work and findings to colleagues at academic conferences.
+May present ongoing work and findings at academic conferences.

-- Perform ongoing literature review to remain current with new procedures and related research; propose new research directions based on new advances discussed in literature.
+- Perform ongoing literature review to remain current with related research, animal models and procedures.

-- Oversee supply and equipment budget under minimal supervision of principal investigator or business manager.
+- Oversee supply and equipment under minimal supervision of principal investigator or business manager.

-- Formally supervise and train new staff or students as needed, including hiring, performance management, and related duties, in addition to instruction on techniques and consultation on project work.
+- Train new staff or students as needed, in addition to instruction on techniques and consultation on project work.